-A healthy, unbelievably flavorful and different salad, quick and easy for a weekday night dinner or lunch!
+A healthy, unbelievably flavorful and different salad, quick and easy for a weekday night dinner or lunch.
 Absolutely fantastic!

-Type: Salad
+Type: Salad Recipe

-Serve With: Olive oil and balsamic vinegar
+Serve with: olive oil and balsamic vinegar

 Prep Time: 15 min